tiochan/SearchText_POC/README.md

 suitable the text search.
 In the current exercise, I will use a simple data structure and a simple way to determine the matching process, facing a coding example.

-The simple usage is to instance the class passing as argument the directory where to find for.
+The class is simple to use.
+Just instance it passing as argument the directory where to find for.
 Then you can call the searchText function which will return the list of files matching the text that you passed as parameter with a match percentage.

 This match % means:
 - 100%: the file contains all the words to search
 - 0% means that the file does not contains any word (this case will not be listed).
-- Between 100% and 0%, the match result is based on the hits.
+- Between 100% and 0%, the match result is based on the hits, and the selected engine at config file (read next).

 To test the application, just execute:

 		php search_text_engine.php <path_to_files>

+In this package you will find some directories at the test directory.
+Try yourself.

 --------------------------------------------------